Skip Navigation

 Juan Fernandez Islands

-The Juan Fernandez Islands are 3 islands, about 700 kilometers west of the Chilean mainland.
+The Juan Fernandez Islands are 3 islands, about 700 kilometres west of the Chilean mainland.
 The smallest is Isla Santa Clara near the main island of Isla Robinson Crusoe.
 The third one is a bit more east and is named Isla Alejandro Selkirk, after the Scottish maroon, who spend more than 4 years on Isla Robinson Crusoe.

 Other attractions